-The purpose of this video is to give you a conceptual introduction on working of thermal power plants.
+The purpose of this article is to give you a conceptual introduction on working of thermal power plants.
 Here working of a thermal power plant is explained in a logical step by step manner.

 Thermal power plants use water as working fluid.
 Nuclear and coal based power plants fall under this category.
 The way energy from fuel gets transformed into electricity forms the working of a power plant.
 In a thermal power plant a steam turbine is rotated with help of high pressure and high temperature steam and this rotation is transferred to a generator to produce electricity.
 Steam turbine is the heart of the power plant.

 When turbine blades get rotated by high pressure high temperature steam, the steam loses its energy.
 This in turn will result in a low pressure and low temperature steam at the outlet of the turbine.
 Here steam is expanded till saturation point is reached.
 Since there is no heat addition or removal from the steam, ideally entropy of the steam remains same.
 This change is depicted in the following p-v and T-s diagrams.
 If we can bring this low pressure, low temperature steam back to its original state, then we can produce electricity continuously.